mgencur/seam-revisited/jboss-seam-parent/examples/hibernate/readme.txt

 ======================

 This is the Hotel Booking example implemented in Seam and Hibernate POJOs.
-This application runs on JBoss AS 4.2, 5 and 6, Tomcat with JBoss Embedded.
+This application runs on JBoss AS 4.2, 5 and 6, Tomcat with JBoss Embedded and Glassfish V2.

 To deploy the example to JBossAS 5 or 6, follow these steps: